 Walton, whose fund of advice to the novice carp fisher is as ample as some of it is fanciful, offers other tips.
 "My first direction is, that if you will fish for a carp, you must put on a very large measure of patience," he writes.
 Carp fishing is not for the nervous.
 And, besides being a picky eater and naturally suspicious, the carp, like many fishes, has a keen sense of hearing.
 (It is said that a carp can be called to a certain spot to be fed by ringing a bell or beating a drum, like a dog answering his owner's whistle.)
 The "compleat angler," as defined by Walton at any rate, will "forbear swearing, lest [he] be heard, and catch no fish."
 It's good advice that carp fishermen should follow but rarely do.

-In the spring, if he survived, the carp spawns.
+In the spring, if it survived, a carp spawns.
 Says the alert Walton: "When the sun hath warmed both the earth and water"—something that happens in central Illinois in April or May—"three or four male carps will follow a female and . . . she putting on a seeming coyness, they force her through weeds and flags"—cattails—"where she lets fall her eggs or spawn, which sticks fast to the weeds; and then they let fall their melt upon it, and so it becomes in a short time"—four to eight days—"to be a living fish."
-If the carp fry survive the predations of dragonfly nymphs, bluegills and bass, he will repeat the cycle three years later when he reaches sexual maturity.
+If the carp fry survive the predations of dragonfly nymphs, bluegills, and bass, he will repeat the cycle three years later when he reaches sexual maturity.

 Not surprisingly, spring is the time when the carp is most vulnerable to fishermen, or, more precisely, hunters of fish.
-The carp, like his cousin the buffalo and others, is officially classified as a "rough fish" by the state conservation department.
+The carp, like its cousin the buffalo and others, is officially classified as a "rough fish" by the state conservation department.
 Because of this there are no limits to how many carp a fisherman can take, and very few limits on how he can take them.
-The carp may be taken legally on a hook and line, netted, snagged, speared (with a gig, pitchfork or spear gun), shot with a bow and arrow—just about anything, in short, this side of thermonuclear weapons.
+The carp may be taken legally on a hook and line, netted, snagged, speared (with a gig, pitchfork, or spear gun), or shot with a bow and arrow—just about anything, in short, this side of thermonuclear weapons.